 A candidate for the baccalaureate degree may participate — or “walk” — in the May Commencement ceremony without having completed the degree if he/she satisfies four conditions:

-- No outstanding financial obligations to the college or payment plan approved by the Business Office
+• No outstanding financial obligations to the university or payment plan approved by the Business Office

 The student’s transcript will not certify completion of the degree until all degree requirements have been met.
 No student may “walk” in more than one ceremony for a single degree.
 The Commencement program will designate students who are “walking.”